n-fowler/CodedUIMapToolbox/README.md

-### Support for the CodedUIMapToolbox has ended.
+### Support for the CodedUIMapToolbox has resumed.
-The VS2017 release is the final one.
-If another developer wants to pick it up, please create an issue here.
+The VS2019 release update won't occur until its full release.

 # CodedUIMapToolbox
 UIMap Toolbox allows you to restructure, split and merge UIMaps created for Microsoft CodedUI tests in Visual Studio